-30.4 On August 2, 2023, the Extraordinary General Assembly of the Company approved the decision issued by the Board of Directors on May 2, 2023, approving the conclusion of a joint payment guarantee in Favour of Al-Ezz Dekheila Steel Company - Alexandria (a subsidiary).
-This authorization allows the subsidiary to seek long-term syndicated financing from various banks operating outside the Arab Republic of Egypt, up to a maximum of \$250 million US dollars, to finance the implementation of the subsidiary's voluntary delisting procedures from the Egyptian Exchange listing schedules, as indicated in Note.(13)
+29.4 On August 2, 2023, the Extraordinary General Assembly of the Company approved the decision issued by the Board of Directors on May 2, 2023, approving the conclusion of a joint payment guarantee in Favour of Al-Ezz Dekheila Steel Company - Alexandria (a subsidiary).
+This authorization allows the subsidiary to seek long-term syndicated financing from various banks operating outside the Arab Republic of Egypt, up to a maximum of \$250 million US dollars, to finance the implementation of the subsidiary's voluntary delisting procedures from the Egyptian Exchange listing schedules.